rcaelers/workrave-website/content/en/docs/breaks/breaks.md

 All break windows have a `Postpone` and `Skip` button.
 The `Postpone` button can be used to postpone the break.
 When a break is postponed, Workrave will immediately close the break window.
 After a few minutes, Workrave will again remind you to take the break.
-The `Skip` button can be used to skip the break alltogether.
+The `Skip` button can be used to skip the break all together.
 When pressed, Workrave closes the break window, and will also reset the break's timer as if you had taken the break.
 Workrave can be configured to omit the `Postpone` and `Skip` buttons.

 Some breaks have a `Lock` button.
-The `Lock` button can be used to lock you screen, or to suspend, or shutdown your computer.
+The `Lock` button can be used to lock your screen, or to suspend, or shutdown your computer.

 ## Microbreaks